Micro Torches, Part 1: The Which, What & Why of a Butane Micro Torch

-A butane micro torch isn’t much good unless it is filled with fuel.
-I use regular butane fuel that I get from the hardware store.
-You may have heard that it is best to use “triple-refined” fuel to keep your torch head clean, but honestly most of the time I use regular fuel right off the shelf, and my torches work great.
+A butane micro torch isn’t much use unless it is filled with fuel.
+I use regular butane fuel from the hardware store for refills.
+Although you may think it is best to use “triple-refined” fuel to keep your torch head clean, I use regular fuel right off the shelf, and my torches work great.
 This is not an endorsement, just my experience.

-Filling the torch can be one of the “scary moments” with a butane torch, but trust me–with a little know-how, it’s a walk in the park.
+Filling the torch can be one of the ‘scary moments’ with a butane torch.
+With a little know-how, it’s a walk in the park.

-- If your torch has a stand at the bottom that can be removed, go ahead and take it off and put it aside.
+- If your torch has a stand at the bottom that can be removed, take it off and put it aside.

 - Remove the cap from the butane.

 - Turn the torch upside down.
 You’ll see a filling point on the bottom of the torch.
 Insert the tip of the butane canister and press down firmly.